thanosKontos/gravelmap/README.md

 ## Special thanks

-To Ryan Carrier for the initial version of the dijkstra implementation (taken from here: https://github.com/RyanCarrier/dijkstra).
-Deleted the longest path implementation, will probably change a bit in the future to suit my needs better.
+To Ryan Carrier for the dijkstra implementation (taken from here: https://github.com/RyanCarrier/dijkstra).